 - Pass a licensing or certification exam

 Depending on the state you are in and the level at which you are looking to practice, you may need to complete higher forms of education in order to work in substance abuse counseling.
-Be sure to review our comprehensive list of state-by-state requirements.
+Be sure to review our comprehensive list of state-by-state requirements for substance abuse counselors.

 Interested in Becoming a Substance Abuse Counselor?